-Although this mode is not specific to DJI drones only, we will look here at the specifics of the on-board system at the Chinese giant.
+We will look here at the specifics of the on-board system at the Chinese giant.
 Return to Home is a useful safety feature present on DJI drones.
+Although this mode is not specific to DJI drones only.

-However, it is possible that the way this system works is misunderstood by first-time users, which unfortunately can sometimes lead to drone crashes. which could have been avoided.
+However, it is possible that the way this system works is misunderstood by first-time users.
+This unfortunately can sometimes lead to drone crashes. which could have been avoided.

 There are 3 types of “returns home” at DJI, all of which have 3 different causes:

-When this happens, a notification will appear on your screen in the DJI GO/4 app and the drone will automatically start climbing to your chosen height (RTH altitude) and automatically return if no action is taken after a 10 second countdown.
-If the battery power is very low, the drone will land automatically and this cannot be overridden by the pilot if the battery is really too low (less than 8% in general).
+When this happens, a notification will appear on your screen in the DJI GO/4 app.
+Then the drone will automatically start climbing to your chosen height (RTH altitude).
+It’ll automatically return if no action is taken after a 10 second countdown.
+If the battery power is very low, the drone will land automatically.
+This cannot be overridden by the pilot if the battery is really too low (less than 8% in general).

 Remember to set alerts in your DJI Go 4 App!
 A first has 30% battery to start your return and a second around 15% to start the descent and land the machine.
 These figures, given as examples, are of course to be put into perspective if your return is facing the wind and if you are flying far in distance!